-Public comments received during the 30-day comment period ending on August 19, 2016 will be answered in a response summary posted alongside the final version of the plan.
-The anticipated release date of the final plan is June 2017.
+Public comments received during the 30-day comment period in summer 2016 will be answered in a response summary posted alongside the final version of the plan.

 U.S. Environmental Protection Agency